BZoennchen/Pages/_animations/collisions.md

 # {{ page.title }}

-A set of randomly initialized partiles move inside a two-dimensional box.
+A set of randomly initialized particles move inside a two-dimensional box.
 Each particle $$p_i$$ is initialized with some mass $$m_i$$, position $$\mathbf{x}_i$$, and velocity $$\mathbf{v}_i$$.
 The color of the particle indicates its speed $$|\mathbf{v}|$$ and its size indicates its mass $$m$$.